 Our proposals

-Overview of our proposals
+Overview of our submitted plans

 Our proposals for East Park Energy would see a new ground-mounted solar energy generating station and battery energy storage system built on land to the north-west of St Neots.
 For ease of reference, we have split the area across which our proposals would be built into four sites.
-Click or tap on one of the sites below to read more about our proposals in that area.
+Click or tap on one of the sites below to read more about our submitted plans in that area.

 A solar farm capable of generating up to 400 MW of clean power – more than enough for every home in Bedford and St Neots